stephen-cloud/c-19-2/docs/reusable-table.md

 import { DataStore, SubscriptionMessage, ModelPredicate, PersistentModel, PersistentModelConstructor } from '@aws-amplify/datastore';
 ```

 `PersistentModel` is the base for all generated entity types.
-And the properties we need to pass in are
+And the final properties we need to pass to `AwesomeTable` are

 ```typescript
 export interface AwesomeTableProps<T extends PersistentModel> {